 We are a continuously offered, non-diversified, closed-end management investment company that is registered as an investment company under the Investment Company Act of 1940, as amended (the "1940 Act") and operates as an interval fund.
 As such, we are required to comply with certain regulatory requirements.
 See "Regulation."
 We are externally managed by Flat Rock Global, LLC, a registered investment adviser under the Investment Advisers Act of 1940, as amended (the "Advisers Act"), which oversees the management of our activities and is responsible for making investment decisions for our portfolio.
-We intend to elect to be treated for U.S. federal income tax purposes as a regulated investment company ("RIC") under Subchapter M of the Internal Revenue Code of 1986, as amended (the "Code").
-As of December 31, 2023, our Adviser had approximately \$834 million of assets under management.
+The Fund has elected to be treated for U.S. federal income tax purposes as a regulated investment company ("RIC") under subchapter M of the Internal Revenue Code of 1986, as amended (the "Code").
+As of December 31, 2024, our Adviser had approximately \$1.31 billion of assets under management.